 Website: Mini Golf, Putt Putt

 Fancy becoming a pilot?
 Well this simulated experience will give you the opportunity to try just that.
 Instructors will help you navigate through the simulator so that you can fly a virtual Boeing 737 – at the end of which you will receive a recording of your flight experience to show off to your friends!

-Website: Flight Experience Melbourne
+Check out the Flight Experience Melbourne website.

 Address: Shop 9, Level 2 QV Square, Cnr Swanston & Lonsdale St, Melbourne

 Following on from being a pilot, why not now experience the sky-diving experience (but without the need of a plane!).
 This unique experience will give you the opportunity to sample what it feels like to sky-dive.
 Great for all ages (apparently from 3-103!), the whole family can give this one a go!

 Visit the iFLY Melbourne website for more information.